 - Emptying the pouch.
 I have to empty the pouch three times a day.
 It’s easiest to do at home.
 But if I want to go out to eat or to an event after work, I have to plan a bit more.
 I now have a stash of supplies in the bathroom at work.

 - Lack of doctors.
 Very few doctors are familiar with the BCIR.
 My primary care doctor has been a godsend in helping me treat the potassium deficiency and testing my blood regularly.
 A local GI is willing to prescribe antibiotics for pouchitis.
-However, Palms of Pasadena Hospital recently shut down their BCIR program, causing Dr. Rehnke to close his practice.
-If something goes wrong, my only option is a trip to California to Dr. Schiller.
-Thankfully, a colorectal surgeon in Colombus, OH, Dr. Gasior, is now performing the BCIR and follow-ups like scopes, if needed.
-But the what-ifs are scary.
+However, the only two doctors in the US performing BCIR have stopped practicing.
+If something goes wrong, my only option is a trip Cleveland, New York City, or Asheville, NC,to doctor who perform the Kock Pouch.
+The what-ifs are scary.

 Do I regret my decision?